JustinSalsbery/network/README.md

     - Alternatively, `.pcap` to `.gv`...
 Allows directionality and minimizes noise.
     - How do I connect devices on an interface?
 Connecting all the devices may be overwhelming.
 ## Enhancements:
-- Proper DNS Implementation
-- Public and Private IP Addresses
-    - Routers use a Firewall to block all private IP addresses
-    - Routers can advertise many IPs (CIDR) on the public network
-    - Services can use identifical IPs...

 - L5 LB
 - L4 LB
 - ECMP